 Gay people have demons.
 People who are affirming are listening to deceiving spirits.
 Gay preachers don’t engage in spiritual warfare and are also controlled by deceiving spirits.
 The homosexual demons are out to destroy the Bible, all that is holy, and Jesus Himself.
 Thank goodness Schott has the answers.
 Connected to the heart of the Father and the mind of Christ on homosexuality, it is Schott to the rescue!
 Whew!

 Schott writes in his “Love Letter” at the end of the book, “I want you to know I’m so proud of you for making it through this book.
 Every chapter I wrote, I prayed that you would have ears to hear the Spirit of God, a soft heart to receive god’s Word, and a mind set on being renewed.” (p.
-219) To seal the destructive religious abuse and sense of hopelessness, there is a follow-up “Bonus Chapter” from Schott’s mentor, Michael Brown.
+219) There is a follow-up “Bonus Chapter” from Schott’s mentor, Michael Brown, to seal the destructive religious abuse and sense of hopelessness.

 To readers of this book . . .

-To young gay people who read Gay Awareness, it is dripping in poison.
+It is dripping in poison to young gay people who read Gay Awareness.
 Seek God and get support.
 You can find a list of gay-affirming churches at gaychurch.org.
 Join the online community at gaychristian.net.
 You are not alone.
 Your sexuality is not controlled by demons.
 You are part of the spectrum of God’s beautiful and good creation.
 Don’t let Schott tell you who you are.
 There is no good news in his business model.

 To the parents of gay youth, take similar actions.
 Get educated.
 Read Torn: Rescuing the Gospel from the Gays-vs.-Christians Debate, my book,Walking the Bridgeless Canyon: Repairing the Breach Between the Church and the LGBT Community, and God and the Gay Christian: The Biblical Case in Support of Same-Sex Relationships, and Cottrell’s “Mom, I’m Gay”, and connect with other Christian parents of gay children.
 I am findable and can help with that.

-To the rest of Schott’s young audience, please step out from under this man’s teachings.
+Please step out from under this man’s teachings to the rest of Schott’s young audience.
 While his charisma is captivating, his messaging is alienating, shaming and harmful.

 Ironically, the tagline to Schott’s ministry is “making Jesus famous.”
 Google “top ten most famous people of all time,” or top five, or whatever—Jesus is always in the #1 spot.
 He certainly does not need Landon Schott to head up His PR team.

-Schott’s message and business model gets repeat customers and elevates him to idol, fixer, and mediator for God.
+Schott’s message and business model get repeat customers and elevate him to an idol, fixer, and mediator for God.

 young gay people, it might serve him well to focus on that.
 He is clearly a model narcissist needing to draw attention to himself—Schott making Schott famous.
 And, in his own lack, he is stepping on the souls and lives of young gay people whose parts will be strewn in his path.

 Parents, tell this man to get out of the business of hurting your gay kids and breaking up your families.
 If you attend Reach Church in Austin, TX, protect your kids from Schott.
-LGBT Christians and allies, warn this man to step out of his willful ignorance and get educated.
-His email is: firstname.lastname@example.org and his phone number is: (602) 483- 4364.
+LGBT Christians and allies warn this man to step out of his willful ignorance and get educated.